Physical Activity and Health Across the Lifespan (PAHAL)

 Our researchers receive funds from the National Institute of Health Research (HTA), Medical Research Council and partners in the National Prevention Research Initiative (NPRI), Wellcome Trust and Activinsights Ltd.

-Activinsights currently sponsor a PhD studentship, the overall aim of which is to use a combination of mathematics, statistical analysis and software development to automatically identify the activity (sitting, walking, running, etc) that the wearer of a tri-axial accelerometer is engaged in.
-Find out more.
+Activinsights also currently sponsor a PhD studentship, the overall aim of which is to use a combination of mathematics, statistical analysis and software development to automatically identify the activity (sitting, walking, running, etc) that the wearer of a tri-axial accelerometer is engaged in.